Spy who sold Russia secrets from British embassy in Berlin jailed

 David Smith was caught in an MI5 sting by agents posing as a Russian defector and GRU agent

-A British embassy security guard who used his job to sell secrets to Russia has been jailed for more than 13 years.
+A British embassy security guard who used his job to sell secrets to Russia has been jailed for more than 13 years after being caught in an MI5 sting operation.

-David Smith, 58, had worked in the Berlin embassy since 2016 and had access to sensitive areas, CCTV and secret documents.
+David Smith, 58, had worked in the Berlin embassy since 2016 and had access to restricted areas, CCTV and secret documents.

 He admitted eight charges under the Official Secrets Act but claimed his actions were driven by anger over his treatment at work and issues in his personal life.